Poles in the United Kingdom: Polish Navy

 The first Polish military branch to transfer substantial personnel and equipment to the United Kingdom was the Polish Navy.
 Shortly before the outbreak of hostilities, the Polish government ordered three destroyers, for their protection and in anticipation of joint operations with the Royal Navy, to sail for Great Britain (Operation Peking).
 Two submarines also sailed there, the Orzeł (Eagle) arriving unannounced in Scotland after a daring breakout from the Baltic Sea following its illegal internment in Estonia.

 Polish Navy personnel to come under Royal Navy command comprised 1,400 officers and 4,750 sailors.
 By chance, Poland's only two ocean-going commercial liners, MS Piłsudski and MS Batory were also on the high seas on 1 September 1939 and were both shortly thereafter requisitioned by the British Admiralty for war service.
 The former was lost in November 1939 when it struck a mine off the Yorkshire coast.
 Batory, dubbed "the Lucky ship", became a troop and civilian carrier and hospital ship.
 It effected a major evacuation during the Battle of Narvik and completed hundreds of convoys on the Mediterranean Sea and on the Atlantic, before being surrendered to the control of the communist authorities in Warsaw in 1946.

 In May 1941, the Polish destroyer Piorun—Thunderbolt—was able to locate and engage the world's most powerful battleship, Bismarck, drawing its fire for an hour while the Royal Navy caught up in time to destroy the German warship.

-The Poles formed the fourth-largest Allied armed force after the Soviets, the Americans, and the combined troops of the British Empire.
-They were the largest group of non-British personnel in the RAF during the Battle of Britain, and the 303 Polish Squadron was the most successful RAF unit in the Battle of Britain.
+Poles were the largest group of non-British personnel in the RAF during the Battle of Britain, and the 303 Polish Squadron was the most successful RAF unit in the Battle of Britain.
 Special Operations Executive had a large section of covert, elite Polish troops who cooperated closely with the Polish underground army.

-By July 1945 there were 228,000 troops of the Polish Armed Forces in the West serving under the British.
+By July 1945, there were 228,000 troops of the Polish Armed Forces in the West serving under the British.
 Many of these men and women came from the Kresy region (eastern Poland), including from the major cities of Lwów (now Lviv, Ukraine) and Wilno (now Vilnius, Lithuania).
 They had been deported by the Soviets from the Kresy to the gulags when Nazi Germany and the Soviet Union occupied Poland in 1939 under the Nazi-Soviet Pact.
 Two years later, when Churchill and Joseph Stalin formed an alliance against Adolf Hitler, the mostly "Kresy Poles" were released from the Gulags in Siberia to form "Anders' Army" and were made to walk via Kazakhstan, Uzbekistan and Turkmenistan, where thousands perished on the way, to Iran.
 There the Polish II Corps came into being under British command.
 They fought in the battles of Monte Cassino, the Falaise Gap, Arnhem, Tobruk, and in the liberation of many European cities, including Bologna and Breda.